nicholasdille/container-slides/160_gitlab_ci/060_artifacts/exercise.md

     git checkout upstream/160_gitlab_ci/060_artifact -- '*'
     ```

-## Bonus 1: Define from which jobs to receive artifacts
+## Bonus task 1: Define from which jobs to receive artifacts

 Usually, artifacts are received from all jobs in the previous stages.
 Decide from which jobs to receive artifacts using the `dependencies` keyword.
 See the [official documentation](https://docs.gitlab.com/ee/ci/yaml/#dependencies).